Gorilla Trekking in Uganda: The Real Adventure Tour in Bwindi Forest

 By 5:30am we had bid our adieu to our luxury in the jungle and were on our way to a different side of the park.
 After waiting a few minutes for our fellow trackers (this time a friendly group of four British women), we received a similar briefing from the ranger guide fellow, advising us not to get within 7 meters of the animals, etc. (By no fault of our own, we certainly did not follow the 7 meter rule… what can you do when you step past a bush and there’s a gorilla right next to you?!?!)

 The hike on day 2 was, in my humble opinion, a bit more strenuous than the previous day.
 More machete hacking, more mud, and more thorny bushes.
-Maybe this is a good time to mention that gorilla trekking, while an undeniably amazing experience, is best suited for those that are in decent (preferably good) shape.
+Maybe this is a good time to mention that gorilla trekking in Uganda is a real adventure tour experience not to forget, while an undeniably amazing experience, is best suited for those that are in decent (preferably good) shape.
 That having been said, Greg’s parents (60+ years young) did a similar trek in February and passed with flying colors.
 For the less mobile, apparently there is a ‘991 Program’ (I kept wondering if they meant to be saying 911 as a joke but no, it’s 991 for some reason) whereby you can be carried by 4-8 people (depending on how many big macs you’ve eaten in the past 6 months) in a stretcher to see the gorillas… no thanks.

 On the flip side, if you are a serious or semi-serious hiker (David brought his own hiking poles…), this is your Mecca.
 Next year, instead of going back to Yosemite, go to Bwindi.